deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 Even more, all fallbacks may be switched on or off for just some exceptional block of code using::

     with fallbacks(False):
-        // work with values for the active language only
+        # Work with values for the active language only

 Fallback values
 ***************